visgl/hubble.gl/README.md

 - **Easy Integration:** Stand up scenes within deck.gl or kepler.gl, then animate any aspect of it.
 Empower users to animate without code with UI components powered by this library.

 - **Client Side Library:** Render within the browser without a backend.
 User data never leaves their machine.
-Since nothing runs on a server sites can scale without backend encoders.
+Since nothing runs on a server, sites can scale without backend encoders.

 ## Installation